National Office for Victims

 The Canadian Victims Bill of Rights

-The Canadian Victims Bill of Rights (CVBR) created four statutory rights for victims of crime: the right to information, protection, participation and restitution.
-It also informs victims of how they can file a complaint if they feel that their rights have been infringed or denied by a federal department or agency.
-Learn how to file a complaint with Public Safety Canada about a right under the CVBR.
+The Canadian Victims Bill of Rights (CVBR) created four statutory rights for victims of crime: the right to information, protection, participation and to seek restitution.
+It also ensures that victims who are of the opinion that their rights under the CVBR have been denied or infringed in any way by a federal department or agency can file a complaint.

 National Office for Victims News Releases